 Gunhilde, cowboys ain't known for their loyalty.
 They're known for their aim.
 Surely you, of all people, knew that!

-Ivain hauled Gunhilde's ass to the nearest police station and turned her in for a pretty little penny.
+Ivain hauled Gunhilde's ass to the nearest police station and turned her in for a pretty little penny--thirty thousand dollars, if you can believe it.
 They let her rot in jail for a year.
 Eventually, Eloise got damn tired of Eilos wilting and Ivain brooding.
 And so she gave Ivain a bag of money and told them to go pay her bail and bring her back.
 They found her sitting in her cell, her arm cut off and clumsily bandaged.
-Her wife's last gift to her had been sitting infected in her shoulder for weeks, and the medical staff at the jailhouse weren't keen on spending precious time and money diagnosing and medicating.
+Her wife's last gift to her had been sitting infected in her shoulder for far too long, and the medical staff at the jailhouse weren't keen on spending precious time and money diagnosing and medicating.
 As a sort of olive branch, Ivain spent an exorbiant amount of money fitting her with a new mechanical arm.
 She tested it out by beating them to a bloodied pulp.
 They admitted that they deserved it, the bastard.

 And that is where the tale pauses and exhales and asks for a break and a drink.
 In time it will resume.
 Maybe someday Gunhilde will find her darling lover Annie playing a banjo in a bar, a mirror of when they first met.
 Maybe someday Ye Miserable Bastards will get a new lead singer and start touring again.
 Maybe someday Eilos will get well and stop swanning around.
 But for now, that is all.

 In the meantime, look around at Red Sun's other tales!
 Interested in the now-bastardized story of how the star performer of a troupe brought her Circus to its burned knees through her delusions?
-Or in how Eloise Deorwine became her vampiric self?
+Or the much-beloved ancient legend of the doomed romance between a merfolk and a merfolk hunter?
 Do not fret!
 New stories will be added to the website soon!

 GALLERY